nmashchenko/teameights/README.md

 🔧 Team edit page (this will also be a module window that will pop-up whenever team’s founder will click on edit button) <br>
 ⚠️ **TODO: Add the team edit page here**

-❌ Incoming invites (in this page user will be able how many teams invited him, reject or accept invites) <br>
-⚠️ **TODO: Add incoming invite page here**

 🔧 Your personal page (in this page user will be able to see information about him and change it) <br>
 ⚠️ **TODO: Add incoming invite page here**
 ![image](https://user-images.githubusercontent.com/52038455/202818292-e36ab1f4-50a7-4e41-be29-f1bd59272468.png)

 TBD.